Algebraic Birkhoff Factorization and the Euler-Maclaurin Formula on Cones: Lattice cones and their coproduct

 that is compatible with the inclusion $j_k:V_k\hookrightarrow V_{k+1}$ and whose restriction to $\Lambda\ot \QQ$ and hence $\Lambda$ takes values in $\QQ$.
-A filtered rational vector space together with an inner product on $V$ is called a \bf{filtered rational Euclidean space}. \end{defn}
+A filtered lattice vector space together with an inner product on $V$ is called a \bf{filtered lattice Euclidean space}. \end{defn}

-From now on, our discussion is on a fixed filtered rational Euclidean space $V$.
-Let $L$ be a (rational) subspace of $V_k$.
+From now on, our discussion is on a fixed filtered lattice Euclidean space $\left(V,\Lambda\right)$ with the Euclidean inner product and we drop $Q$ from the superscript to simplify notations whenever there is no ambiguity.
+Let $L$ be a lattice subspace of $V_k$.
 Set

-The inner product $Q_k$ gives the direct sum decomposition $V_k=L\oplus L^{\perp_k^Q}$ and hence the orthogonal projection
+The inner product $Q_k$ gives the direct sum decomposition $V_k=L\oplus L^{\perp_k}$ and hence the orthogonal projection